-Peach season seems to be here, and I was able to take advantage of a really good sale on them a couple weeks ago.
+The peach season seems to be here, and I was able to take advantage of a really good sale on them a couple of weeks ago.
 Hmm… plump, sweet, juicy peaches.
 Time for freezer peach pie filling!
 Unfortunately, I don’t have many canning supplies currently, and wasn’t ready to go out and buy it all.
-So, I did the next best thing – I froze my peach pie filling.
+So, I did the next best thing – I made freezer peach pie filling with cinnamon sauce.

 Don’t those look yummy?